Comma Splice | Definition, Examples, & Rules

 They can also be used in creative writing.
 For example, comma splices are commonly used in fiction to emphasise the speed of a character’s speech or thoughts.
 This rhetorical device is called asyndeton.

-Test your knowledge of comma splice by using our practice worksheet below.
-Determine whether the practice sentences contain a comma splice or not.
+Test your knowledge of comma splices by using our practice worksheet below.
+Determine which sentences contain a comma splice.